 Suki Cohen (Sarah Cohen) bodysuit and bolero jacket, stretch nylon, neoprene, 2014, Columbia, gift of Suki Cohen, 2014.11.1 & 2014.11.2.

 Exposed: A History of Lingerie is organized by Colleen Hill, associate curator The Museum at FIT.
-A book to accompany the exhibition will be available in fall 2014 from Yale University Press, and will feature over 70 full-color photos of objects featured in the exhibition.
+A book to accompany the exhibition is available from Yale University Press, and features over 70 full-color photos of objects featured in the exhibition.

 For more info about the exhibition, read the press release.